johntitus/node-horseman/Readme.md

 Determines if a selector is visible, or not, on the page.
 Returns a boolean.

+#### .ifVisible(selector, fn)

+Determines if a selector is visible, or not, on the page.
+Runs a function if it is.

 #### .exists(selector)

 Determines if the selector exists, or not, on the page.
 Returns a boolean.

+#### .ifExists(selector, fn)

+Determines if the selector exists, or not, on the page.
+Runs a function if it does.

 #### .count(selector)